 While in the Transitional Control Program, participants are considered inmates and are expected to follow all rules and regulations.
 Rule violations may result in sanctions or return to prison.

-Inmates sentenced prior to 7/1/1996, are eligible for a Transitional Control Hearing with the Parole Board 8 months prior to a first hearing, the expiration of the maximum sentence, or the next continued hearing date.
+Inmates sentenced prior to 7/1/1996, are eligible for a Transitional Control Hearing with the Parole Board 8 months prior to a first hearing, the expiration of the maximum sentence, or the next continued hearing date if they are not serving a life sentence or a sentence for a conviction for a sex offense.
 To be approved, the inmate must receive a majority vote of the Parole Board Members.